About

 • Take out the craquelin discs and place them on a smooth cutting board.
 Using a two inch cookie cutter, cut out 2 inch circles from the craquelin (about 22- 24 circles).
 Keep them on a non-stick surface (parchment paper or silpat), and in the freezer until needed.

-• Make 1 batch of choux pastry dough according to this recipe and place the dough in a pastry bag, which is attached with either a ½ inch round tip or ½ inch French star tip.
+• Make 1 batch of choux pastry dough according to the linked recipe, and place the dough in a pastry bag, which is attached with either a ½ inch round tip or ½ inch French star tip.

 • Pipe choux pastry mounds on the silpat (about 2 inches in diameter).
 Keep the tip upright and pipe out smooth mounds (piping tip touching the dough surface while you pipe).
 Gently twist and remove the tip when you’re done.